amanplans/dnc-configurations-options/README.md

 ![Example 1 Home Page](readme-images/example-1-home-page.png)

 ## Example 2
-In this example we will make use of Options pattern.
+In this example, we will make use of Options pattern.
 We change the Configurations class in the `Models` folder to

 ```csharp
 public class Configurations